alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 ---
 ## Introduction

 We are migrating to Google Cloud at work and there has been encouragement to get certified.
-I had prior experience with both AWS and its (onsite) certification exams, but this was the first time I am exposed to Google Cloud.
+I had prior experience with both AWS and its (onsite) certification exams, but this was the first time I was exposed to Google Cloud.

-In this post I will try walk you through the straightforward preparation process I followed.
-I will make some recommendations on A Cloud Guru courses that you could take for different levels of Google Cloud exams.

-In addition, I will try to give you an idea of how the online proctored exam was administered - there were some noteworthy nuances for me.
+I will try to walk you through the straightforward preparation process I followed, and I will make some recommendations on A Cloud Guru courses that you could take for different levels of Google Cloud exams.
+Finally, I will try to give you an idea of how the online proctored exam was administered - there were some noteworthy nuances for me.

 My motivation with this  blog post is to answer some questions on these topics in hopes of helping my fellow developers in taking the related exams.